The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Data Arrangement Effects on Zero-Shot Generalization

-Traditional methods to enhance zero-shot generalization are mostly confined to the task level, focusing on task-pair transfer.
-However, the so-called ``tasks'' or ``categories'' are artificially defined and, from the perspective of LLMs, they are merely a collection of tokens or embedding representations.
+Traditional methods to improve zero-shot generalization are mostly confined to the task level, focusing on task-pair transfer.
+However, the so-called ``tasks'' or ``categories'' are artificially defined and, from the perspective of LLMs, they are merely a collection of tokens or representations.
 Therefore, different ``tasks'' or ``categories'' may still appear relatively similar to LLMs, while instances from the same task may exhibit profound differences.
-Thus, we propose and validate that:

-\finding{\textbf{Takeaway 4}: Treating all data points equally in finer granularity without the concept of ``task'' as constraints better promotes zero-shot generalization.}
+Thus, we propose and validate that: \finding{\textbf{Takeaway 4}: Treating all data points equally in finer granularity without the concept of ``task'' as constraints better improves zero-shot generalization.}

-\textbf{Settings.} We use the Flan-mini dataset and randomly sample up to 20 instances for each training task.
-We employ two approaches to permute the training data: i) \textbf{coarse-grained setting}, where all instances under each training task are clustered and then shuffled.
-We define the embedding of a task as the average embedding of all instances under that task. ii) \textbf{fine-grained setting}, where all data instances are directly shuffled instead of first being clustered.
+\textbf{Data and Settings.} We use the Flan-mini dataset and randomly sample up to 20 instances for each training task.
+We employ two approaches to arrange the training data: i) \textbf{coarse-grained setting}, where all instances under each training task are clustered.
+We define the embedding of a task as the average embedding of all instances under that task and arrange the clusters based on NFT, as shown in \Cref{fig:intro}. ii) \textbf{fine-grained setting}, where all data instances are directly arranged basen on NFT instead of being clustered first.

-\textbf{Results.} Compared to the coarse-grained setting, the fine-grained setting is more beneficial for enhancing zero-shot generalization.
-As shown in the right plot of~\Cref{fig:sim_and_gra}, the loss curve for the fine-grained setting decreases more quickly and effectively, indicating that removing task framework constraints can further improve zero-shot generalization.
+\textbf{Results.} Compared to the coarse-grained setting, the fine-grained setting is more beneficial for improving zero-shot generalization.
+As shown in the right plot of~\Cref{fig:sim_and_gra}, the loss curve for the fine-grained setting decreases more quickly and effectively, indicating that removing task framework constraints can further improve generalization.